rajmann/nerdle_myaccount/replit.md

 - Installed dependencies with yarn using legacy peer deps
 - Fixed environment variable issues for API connectivity
 - Added REACT_APP_API_URL secret pointing to https://api.leaderboardle.com/
-- **CHECKPOINT**: Starting Nerdle rebranding process
+- **COMPLETED**: Nerdle rebranding process
-  - Goal: Match Nerdle (nerdlegame.com) branding, colors, fonts, and styling
+  - Updated all branding to "Nerdle League" throughout the application
+  - Applied Nerdle color scheme (#820458 purple, #398874 teal)
+  - Replaced all logos with official Nerdle branding assets
-  - Remove all "leaderboardle" references
+  - Removed all "leaderboardle" references from UI and sharing text
-  - Apply Nerdle assets from uploaded nerdle folder
+  - **Changed background from dark to clean white** to match Nerdle's aesthetic
+  - Updated text colors from white to dark gray/black for proper contrast
+  - Applied Quicksand font family as primary typography

 ## User Preferences